PROGRAM: QUIET BUT NOT SILENT™

 — every enterprise sales leader

-After a proposal is submitted, the buying process rarely stops.
+After a proposal is submitted, your side of the conversation goes quiet.
+Theirs doesn't.

 OUTCOMES